kmlawson/japanese-empire-mo3335/seminars.md

 **Preparation:**

+* Choosing one of the two long essay ideas from last week, spend 1-3 hours "blitz" researching your topic: who has written about it?
+What kinds of sources do they use?
+What kinds of arguments have historians made, write up a few paragraphs on a single page with a fake overview of your quickly researched essay and bring to class.
+This exercise is to help you start thinking about the broad topic for your long essay.
+Remember, the short essay (either a prospectus for the long essay or critical review) is due not before long.
 * The Moon and Eskildsen pieces will be discussed in depth, please read them closely
 * For many, the topics here are unfamiliar.
 When you run into unfamiliar territory review the survey text by Gordon, or get in the habit of looking up names, places, or people you are unfamiliar with.
 Note them down if they pop up and bring them up in class - you may not be the only one!
 * Review the page load of readings for the weeks ahead, start planning ahead to make time for your long essay research and writing.
 Take advantage of weeks with a lighter load to schedule time for the long essay.
-* Start thinking about the broad topic for your long essay.
-Remember, the short essay (either a prospectus for the long essay or critical review) is due not before long.
 * Try to commit to memory the basic, mostly political, events in the "Chronology" section of this student handbook, for the years up to 1920.
 Note down one or two of these events that you know little or nothing about that you think might be interesting and look them up on Wikipedia.
 * The Beasley reading gives you a fairly straightforward political narrative that will add some depth to the survey provided by Gordon in his history of modern Japan